Metal Expansion Joints and Metallic Compensators

-Metal expansion joints, also known as compensators, are leading technology components with a high responsibility in the process line.
+Metal expansion joints and metallic compensators are leading technology components with a high responsibility in the process line.
 In normal operation conditions, the metal expansion joint gets to absorb different displacements and dilations, pressures, temperatures, vibrations, among others.

-We could define metal expansion joints as flexible components intended to the piping of fluids, that ensure the protection of the system.
+We could define metal expansion joints and metallic compensators as flexible components intended to the piping of fluids, that ensure the protection of the system.

 Due to the phenomenon of the thermal expansion, the size of any component, and particularly the size of the metallic ones (very commonly used in the industry), differ meaningfully due to the thermal differences.
 Therefore, unless the flexibility of the assembly can get improved to absorb the expansion, the equipment or the anchor points must support important external loads.